VCGAN: Video Colorization with Hybrid Generative Adversarial Network: Methodology

 \subsection{Two-stage Training Schedule}

 In order to ensure that VCGAN produces perceptually plausible colorizations, the training process is divided into two stages.
-At the first training stage, the VCGAN performs single image colorization.
+At the first training stage, the VCGAN performs single image colorization, as shown in Figure \ref{net} (a).
 The large ImageNet dataset \cite{russakovsky2015imagenet} is utilized for training since it contains much more diverse modes and categories compared with common video datasets \cite{perazzi2016benchmark, Videvo}.
 After its convergence, VCGAN is eligible to produce a single colorful image with high pixel accuracy.

 At the second training stage, VCGAN is trained as a Markov Chain that performs a sliding window scheme to select continuous frames.
-For the first frame, the inputs for two feature extractors and mainstream are the same, i.e., VCGAN learns $p(z_1 | x_1)$ (see equation (\ref{equ2})).
-For the following frames (e.g., time $n$), the output of time $n-1$ is first converted to grayscale and warped using forward flow from time $n-1$ to $n$.
-Then, the warped image replaces the grayscale input for the placeholder feature extractor.
+For the first frame colorization, the VCGAN learns $p(z_1 | x_1)$ (see Equation (\ref{equ2})).
+For the following frames (\emph{e.g.,} time $t$), we consider the relations between every two neighbouring frames, \emph{i.e.,} VCGAN learns $p(z_t | x_t, z_{t-1})$ (see equation (\ref{equ2})).
+The output of time $t$-1 is first converted to grayscale and warped using forward flow from time $t$-1 to $t$.
+Then, the warped image replaces the grayscale input at time $t$ for the placeholder feature extractor, as shown in Figure \ref{net} (b).
 The processes can be defined as:

-where $s_{t}$ and $i_{t}$ are the output of VCGAN generator and input for placeholder feature extractor when $t > 1$.
+where $s_{t}$ and $i_{t}$ are the output of VCGAN generator and input for placeholder feature extractor when $t>$ 1.
 The network $G(*)$ represents the VCGAN generator.
-The operator $W(*)$ warps input frame under the guidance of given optical flow $O_{t-1 \to t}$, and the operator $Gray(*)$ converts RGB images to grayscale by a linear transformation.
-Note that the operations in the warped image $W(*)$ and $Gray(*)$ are fixed; therefore $i_t$ is proportional to $s_{t-1}$.
-Therefore, VCGAN utilizes the information from last output at the second training stage, which satisfies the representation of equation (\ref{equ2}).
+The operator $\mathscr{W}(*)$ warps input frame under the guidance of given optical flow $O_{t-1 \to t}$, and the operator $\mathscr{G}(*)$ converts RGB images to grayscale by a linear transformation.
+Note that $\mathscr{W}(*)$ and $\mathscr{G}(*)$ are fixed; therefore $i_t$ is proportional to $s_{t-1}$.
+Therefore, VCGAN can utilize the information from last output, which satisfies the representation of equation (\ref{equ2}).

 This design unifies both image and video colorization.
 Compared with single image colorization algorithms \cite{larsson2016learning, zhang2016colorful, iizuka2016let}, the placeholder feature extractor reserves a place for recurrent feedback.
 Moreover, it encourages VCGAN to minimize the color discrepancy between neighbouring frames.